Communist Party of Czechoslovakia (German Division): Building the party

 About a quarter of the DSAP membership, over 40,000 people, joined the new party.
 Kreibich, along with his colleague Alois Neurath, built the party with inspiration from the Communist Party of Germany (KPD).
-On March 15, 1921 the newly constituted Central Committee of the party elected Kreibich as its chairman, Joska as treasurer and Kreutz as deputy treasurer.
-The Executive Committee constituted the same day included Kreibich, Alois Neurath, Joska, Kreutz and Sitte.
+On March 15, 1921, the newly constituted Central Committee of the party elected Kreibich as its chairman, Joska as treasurer and Kreutz as deputy treasurer.
+The executive committee constituted the same day included Kreibich, Alois Neurath, Joska, Kreutz and Sitte.

-As per the statutes adopted in the founding party conference, the new party was divided into 18 district organizations (Kreisorganisationen): Aussig, Bodenbach, Böhmisch Leipa, Brünn, Freiwaldau, Grulich, Karlsbad, Komotau, Krummau, Mies, Mährisch-Ostrau, Mährisch-Schönberg, Olmütz, Prague, Reichenberg, Töplitz, Trautenau and Warnsdorf.
+As per the statutes adopted in the founding party conference, the new party was divided into 18 district organizations (Kreisorganisationen): Aussig, Bodenbach, Böhmisch Leipa, Brünn, Freiwaldau, Grulich, Karlsbad, Komotau, Krummau, Mies, Mährisch-Ostrau, Mährisch-Schönberg, Olmütz, Prag, Reichenberg, Töplitz, Trautenau and Warnsdorf.
 The district organizations were further divided into local branches.
 The party central struggled with the number of requests from local cadres to set up local branches.

 Party press

 The party had a printing house of its own, with four rapid presses, a rotary press and five typesetting machines.
-Prior to the founding of the Communist Party of Czechoslovakia (German Division), the organ of the Reichenberg left was the daily newspaper Vorwärts ('Forward').
+Prior to the founding of the Communist Party of Czechoslovakia (German Division), the organ of Liberec left was the daily newspaper Vorwärts ('Forward').
 Ahead of the founding party conference the German communists had founded Internationale ('International') as a second daily organ, carrying the subtitle 'communist organ for the North-West Bohemian workers', and a weekly newspaper, Südböhmische Arbeiterzeitung ('South Bohemian Workers' Newspaper', appearing January 5, 1921).
-On April 2, 1921 another weekly newspaper was launched, Ostböhmische Arbeiterzeitung ('East Bohemian Workers' Newspaper').
-On May 1, 1921 a third daily party organ emerged, Kampf ("Struggle"), with the subtitle 'communist organ for Silesia and North Moravia'.
+On April 2, 1921, another weekly newspaper was launched, Ostböhmische Arbeiterzeitung ('East Bohemian Workers' Newspaper').
+On May 1, 1921, a third daily party organ emerged, Kampf ("Struggle"), with the subtitle 'communist organ for Silesia and North Moravia'.
 The party launched the publication Weckruf ('Wake-up call') for mass distribution among urban and rural workers.
 Another party publication was Der kommunistische Gewerkschafter ('The Communist Trade Unionist'), later renamed Der rote Gewerkschafter ('The Red Trade Unionist').